Leak Detection Across Glasgow, Edinburgh & Stirling

 03

-On site, we investigate the affected area using the most appropriate detection methods for the problem.
+We test the likely zones using the most appropriate methods for the problem.

 04

-You are told where the leak appears to be, what is likely causing it, and whether repair is within scope there and then.
+We tell you where the leak appears to be, what is likely causing it, and whether repair is within scope.

 05

-We provide written findings and photos, along with a clear explanation of what needs to happen next.
-If further access, materials, permissions, or reinstatement are needed, that is explained clearly before any further work goes ahead.
+You receive written findings and photos, together with a clear next step.
+If further access, materials, permissions, or reinstatement are needed, we explain that clearly.

 Quick Explanation